 Do you feel “stuck” in your music studio?
 We’ve all been there and that’s where the Studio Success Path comes to the rescue.

-Whether you teach online or in-person, groups or individuals, and whether your students practice 2 hours a day or…not at all, we’re here to support and guide you, to give you confidence, and to help you feel a little less isolated in your studio.
+Whether you teach online or in-person, groups or individuals, and whether your students practice two hours a day or…not at all, we’re here to support and guide you.
+We’re here to give you confidence and to help you feel a little less isolated in your studio.

 The last two years have been anything but easy.
-For most of us, Everything has been tipped on its head.
+For most of us, everything has been tipped on its head.
 It’s OK if you’re struggling and not flying high right now.
 It’s OK if you’ve lost some students.
 It’s OK if you’re a little burned out.
-It’s OK if you feel like you need to cry or scream or just cancel your lessons for a day and watch Netflix.
+And it’s OK if you feel like you need to cry or scream or just cancel your lessons for a day and watch Netflix.
 Honestly, it might be the best thing you can do to recharge!

-However you’re feeling, I want you to know that the TopMusic team is here for you and our primary goal with all the work that we do is to help you succeed.
+However you’re feeling, I want you to know that the TopMusic team is here for you.
+Our primary goal with all the work that we do is to help you succeed.
 Things will get better and you can do it!
 I have complete faith.
 If you’re reading this, then you’re exactly the kind of teacher who will make things work and end up turning these challenges into an opportunity.